Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The right-hander last appeared on Tuesday against the Chicago White Sox, when he threw five innings, allowing six earned runs while giving up nine hits.
+- In his most recent time out on Tuesday, the right-hander tossed five innings against the Chicago White Sox, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.